-The BSA to TLUSA Transfer Module does not yet reflect the following Board approved updates.
-It will be updated soon to reflect these updates.
+The BSA to TLUSA Transfer Module has been updated to reflect the following Board approved updates.
 Troop Leaders will need to enforce these new updates.

 As of July 1, 2018, any youth (under 18) that transfers into TLUSA from Scouts BSA having earned the BSA Family Man, Citizenship, and Personal Resources Merit Badges will no longer automatically receive credit for them.
 They will be required to complete the TLUSA versions of these Badges before aging out, in order to earn the Horizon and Freedom Awards.

-The BSA to TLUSA Transfer Module will still be available for transferring all other Scouts BSA Badges with the exception of Family Man, Citizenship, and Personal Resources.
+The BSA to TLUSA Transfer Module is updated and is still available for transferring all other Scouts BSA Badges with the exception of Family Man, Citizenship, and Personal Resources.